 Tessa Cheek, reporter

 Tessa graduated from Grinnell College with a Philosophy degree before moving to China to write a book about a villages and farm houses.
-Great Wall Style, an architectural monograph meets profile and lyric essay, is forthcoming from Images Publishing, November 2013.
-She now makes her home in downtown Denver.
+Great Wall Style is an architectural monograph meets profile and lyric essay (IMAGES Publishing, November 2013).
+She makes her home in Five Points, Denver.